Herbal Teas: Know the Risks So You Can Enjoy the Benefits

 No tea brand offers a “Belladonna Bedtime” (Product pitch: You’ll sleep forever!), but most tea lovers are surprised by the dangers many common herbs used in tea can carry.

 The very fact that many herbal teas have proven health benefits is, in and of itself, a warning.

 Such facts are cautionary because it means the herbs interact with your body, and those interactions occur at the neurological and chemical levels.
 The compounds in herbal tea are not inert, and the medical benefits such herbs provide come from their powerful chemical impacts.

 This realization gives you a new perspective on common herbal teas.
 This includes tisanes such as spearmint, ginseng, hibiscus, St. John’s wort, chamomile, valerian, lavender, lemongrass, and others.

 Take, for example, spearmint, ginseng, hibiscus, St. John’s Wort, and ginkgo.

-- Spearmint is healthy in itself but can affect kidney functions when mixed with various medications.
+- Spearmint is healthy but can affect kidney functions when mixed with various medications.

 - The benefits of ginseng include an increase in stamina and concentration.
 Yet, it can reduce the effectiveness of anti-clotting medications (blood thinners) and cause bleeding in post-menopausal women.

-- Hibiscus lowers blood pressure by around 7 points.
+- Hibiscus lowers blood pressure by around seven points.
 Yet, it negatively affects estrogen levels and can produce hallucinations.